joelsita/project-one/README.md

 ## Video
-I have included children playing video to capture visitor's mind when they land to our page. this video shows an image of chidreen with a happy face.
+I have included a video taken during our "happy child" event to capture visitor's mind when they land to our page. this video shows an image of Childrens with a happy face.
-- video was taken during our annual happy child event.
 ![video](assets/documents/video.png)